 Moving a product from the design phase to its market introduction is a process that has specific steps.
 Knowing what to do to make it as quick, accurate and valuable as possible is the key to its success.
 Once a design has been completed, what are the next steps?
-It’s important to learn early in the process whether a particular design is going to able to be manufactured in such a way that makes it viable.
+It’s important to talk to an experienced rapid prototyping services provider, to learn early in the process whether a particular design is going to able to be manufactured in such a way that makes it viable.
 Any gaps in either its design or manufacturing need to be identified and worked out prior to delivering the product to market.

 Vital Advantages of prototype manufacturing